morgankenyon/OpenDataDisc/README.md

 What's the likelihood this project never goes anywhere?
 Higher than 0.

 So why I am doing it?
-I'm a sucker for starting something new, I'm a software developer and have started playing disc golf recently.
+I'm a sucker for starting something new, I'm a software developer, have started playing disc golf and have a bit of an independent streak.

+Will that mix actually produce something usable?
+No idea.

 ## Project Plan